ajstamm/shepherds-crook/Resume.md

 * validated ECLRS data for the nursing home and adult home COVID testing studies and oversaw 5 other validaters
 * liaised between project manager and 2 other employees to geocode and map positive COVID tests in participating sewersheds, then calculate summary tables by sewershed and date
 * liaised between project manager and 1 other employee to chart weekly wastewater results and positive COVID tests in participating sewersheds
-* wrote R code to automate weekly reports and charts
+* wrote R code to summarize data and automate weekly reports and charts
 * validated data provided by ITS (contact tracing) and communicable disease (ECLRS)

 ### Biomonitoring